 I am in business is it the same process?

 Yes.
 The same criteria are used by the USCIS to assess your application.
-We have the criteria rephrased to suit your application.
+We have built guides that include the proper definitions for business application, including start-ups with petition letters suit your application.
 Click here for our business extraordinary visa guides.

 Can I audition for pilot season without a visa?